-The legislation also makes it clear that food waste items can no longer be sent to landfill and should not be included in general waste disposal.
+The legislation makes it clear that food waste items can no longer be sent to landfill and should not be included in general waste disposal.

 Neil Pollard, Commercial Collections Director, Hills Waste Solutions